wairas/happy-tools/README.md

 # happy-tools
-Python tools for dealing with hyper-spectral images.
+Python tools for dealing with hyperspectral images.

 ## Installation